akulihin/wsl2-wifi-adapter-setup/README.md

 ifconfig -a
 ```

 If you see only "lo" and "eth0" interfaces, you need to install the WiFi adapter driver.
+This is why we downloaded the kernel and built the modules and headers.

 > **Important**: These driver installation steps are specific to the RTL8812AU adapter using [aircrack-ng/rtl8812au repository](https://github.com/aircrack-ng/rtl8812au).
 For other adapters, you'll need to find and install the appropriate drivers for your specific hardware.